nwn-dotnet/Anvil/README.md

-# NWN.NET
+# NWN.Managed
-NWN.NET is a C# library that attempts to wrap Neverwinter Script with C# niceties and contexts, instead of a collection of functions.
+NWN.Managed is a C# library that attempts to wrap Neverwinter Script with C# niceties and contexts, instead of a collection of functions.
+It is a managed implementation of [NWN.Core](https://github.com/nwn-dotnet/NWN.Core).

 # Getting Started

 ### Dependencies
-NWN.NET requires the following plugins to be enabled in NWNX in-order to run:
+NWN.Managed requires the following plugins to be enabled in NWNX in-order to run:
 ```
 NWNX_DOTNET_SKIP=n
 NWNX_OBJECT_SKIP=n